GSA-TTS/identity-handbook/_articles/appdev-deploy.md

    ```bash
    aws-vault exec prod-power -- ./bin/asg-recycle prod idp
    ```
+   1. Be sure to post the estimated time of completion to the recycle announcment thread.
+This should be part of the recycle command output and it will allow others to know when the recycle should complete by.
+Example of completion message should look like the following (with different dates and times):
+      ```bash
+      Recycling prod-idp:
+      Will increase to 24 instances in 300s (at 2026-02-04 08:27:58)
+      Will return to 12 instances in 900s (at 2026-02-04 08:37:58)
+      ```

-   1. Follow the progress of the migrations, ensure that they are working properly <a id="follow-the-process" />
+   2. Follow the progress of the migrations, ensure that they are working properly <a id="follow-the-process" />
    ```bash
    # may need to wait a few minutes after the recycle
    aws-vault exec prod-power -- ./bin/ssm-instance --document tail-cw --newest asg-prod-migration